Dr David R Ambaras

-David Ambaras is Associate Professor of History at North Carolina State University, where he has taught since 1998.
+David Ambaras is Professor of History at North Carolina State University, where he has taught since 1998.
 His research explores the social history of Japan and its empire, particularly through a focus on transgression and marginality.
-In his forthcoming book, Japan's Imperial Underworlds: Intimate Encounters at the Borders of Empire (Cambridge University Press, 2018), he excavates long-forgotten histories of child trafficking, marriage migration, travel and adventure writing, and piracy in the spaces between Japan and China from the 1860s to the 1930s.
+In his latest book, Japan's Imperial Underworlds: Intimate Encounters at the Borders of Empire (Cambridge University Press, 2018), he excavates long-forgotten histories of child trafficking, marriage migration, travel and adventure writing, and piracy in the spaces between Japan and China from the 1860s to the 1930s.
 He argues that transgressive intimacies between Japanese and Chinese fundamentally shaped the territorial borders and imaginative geographies that defined Japan's imperial world and continue to inform present-day views of China.
 Japan's Imperial Underworlds has been shortlisted for the 2019 International Convention of Asia Scholars Book Prize in the Humanities.

 Teaching and Research Interests

 Modern Japan and its empire; social history of imperialism and colonialism; spatial history and mobilities; urban history; deviance and social problems; gender.

 - Bodies and Structures: Deep-mapping Modern East Asian History.
 Co-organizer with Prof. Kate McDonald (History, UC Santa Barbara).
 2016-2023 (projected).

 - Comprehensive Research Project on Mobility and Social Integration in Twentieth-Century East Asia, Japan Society for the Promotion of Science, Grants-in-Aid for Scientific Research (project director: Shinzo Araragi, Sophia University, Tokyo, Japan), 2013-2018.